TheJokeRxDC/TheJokeRxDC/README.md

 <hr>

 <p>
 I'm a Machine Learning enthusiast and a Software Developer from India.
-I'm also currently doing my Masters in Electrical and Computer Engineering with a specialization in Applied Artificial Intelligence from the University of Ottawa, Canada.
-I am passionate about Machine Learning, Deep Learning, and Neural Networks.
+I'm also currently doing my Masters in Electrical and Computer Engineering with a specialization in Applied Artificial Intelligence from the University of Ottawa, ON, Canada.
+I am passionate about Machine Learning and Deep Learning.
 Previously I have worked at one of the leading Information Technology firms in India as a Java Software Developer for a year.
 When I am not working on new projects, I usually play video games and watch NETFLIX.
 </p>

 ### Technologies and Tools I'm Good With